Yoga Studio Owner and Yoga Instructor

 What is the difference between general liability and professional liability insurance?
 Do you need both?

-For many Yoga Instructor Insurance, a general Liability Insurance is often confused with Professional Liability Insurance.
+For many Yoga Instructor Insurance, General Liability Insurance is often confused with Professional Liability Insurance.
 However, there are subtle differences between the two, and it is important to know the difference.
 Most people believe that Professional Liability Insurance is a type of General Liability Insurance.
-This is not the case.
+But it is not.
 The insurance types are completely different.
 General Liability Insurance protects business owners from lawsuits arising out of negligence or damage to third-party property, in this case, the yoga studio owner.
 Professional Liability Insurance is for those who provide professional services.
 Professionals such as doctors, lawyers, accountants, engineers, architects, or yoga instructors.